0xFableOrg/0xFable/docs/flow.md

     - In combination, `gdata.playersLeftToJoin == 0 && gdata.players.length ==
       gdata.livePlayers.length` is used to check whether the game can start.
     - `gdata.currentStep` is used to check whether the game already started / ended.
-    - `pdata.joinBlockNum` behing non-zero is used to check whether a player has already joined the game or not.
+    - `pdata.joinBlockNum` being non-zero is used to check whether a player has already joined the game or not.
     - `pdata.handRoot` being non-zero is used to check whether a player has already drawn his hand or not.